PfeiferLab/aye-aye_CO_NCO/README.md

 ### Code

-[`Snakemake`](https://snakemake.readthedocs.io/en/stable/) workflows are provided for the three processes described in the manuscript: variant filtering, pedigre-based approach and family-based approach.
+[`Snakemake`](https://snakemake.readthedocs.io/en/stable/) workflows are provided for the three processes described in the manuscript and in the sections below: variant filtering, pedigree-based approach and family-based approach.

 #### `Snakemake` execution